 5 Situations Where You Need Pre-Settlement Funding

-Pre-settlement funding is a cash advance against your lawsuit that provides you with the money you need to cover bills and expenses while you wait for the results of the trial.
-Offered by companies such as Cherokee Funding, you only need to pay back the funding if you end up winning your case.
-Not everyone needs pre-settlement funding, but it can be a helpful thing if you find yourself in the following situations:
+Offered by companies such as GAIN, you only need to pay back the funding if you end up winning your case.
+Not everyone needs lawsuit pre-settlement funding, but it can be a helpful thing if you find yourself in the following situations.

 1. You Can’t Work Due to Injuries